hortonworks/cloudbreak/shell/README.md

     * blueprint select - Select the blueprint by its id or name
     * blueprint show - Shows the blueprint by its id or name
     * cluster create - Create a new cluster based on a blueprint and optionally a recipe
-    * cluster fileSystem --DASH - Set Windows Azure Blob Storage filesystem with DASH on cluster
+    * cluster fileSystem --ADLS - Set Windows Azure Data Lake Storage filesystem on cluster
     * cluster fileSystem --GCS - Set GCS fileSystem on cluster
     * cluster fileSystem --WASB - Set Windows Azure Blob Storage filesystem on cluster
     * cluster node --ADD - Add new nodes to the cluster